-- Detailed maps which outline the whole property and indicate the partly occupied section. - Details of the planned period of time for the part occupation. - Details of future intentions. - Details of the cause for the part occupation.
+- A completed application form - Detailed maps which outline the whole property and indicate the partly occupied section. - Details of the planned period of time for the part occupation. - Details of future intentions. - Details of the cause for the part occupation.